 Outcomes from Katowice

-For the market mechanisms, a robust framework for use in implementing the double counting ban was created in that market transactions are to be depicted by means of mutual comparison (the so-called corresponding adjustment) under the transparency rules and in NDC accounting.
+For the market mechanisms, a robust framework for use in implementing the double counting ban was created in that market transactions are to be depicted by means of corresponding adjustments under the transparency rules and in NDC accounting.
 This means that the robust accounting for market mechanisms which the EU has been calling for the past decade or so has finally become an integral component of the Paris Agreement rule book.
 This was achieved thanks to a broad alliance of developing and industrialised countries to which the US was party at a technical level.
 The embittered resistance put up by Brazil was only overcome thanks to last-minute interventions at the highest level.

 This meant that the associated detailed rules for market mechanisms under Article 6 of the Paris Agreement could not be finalised, although promising draft texts with great consensus potential have been prepared.
 The negotiations will continue on the basis of the texts agreed in Katowice and should, if possible, be finalised at the next COP in Chile.

 The cooperative approaches contained in Article 6.2 offer Parties self-determined ways to cooperate in achieving emission reductions without the need for an international supervisory body to oversee the mitigation activities.
 There is thus a need to establish a system of reliable rules which should be agreed in the form of guidance.

 Outcome from Katowice